-Barcelona hosts the second Act of the 2018 Extreme Sailing Series™ as it returns to the city for the second consecutive season following its debut in 2017.
+Barcelona hosts the third Act of the 2018 Extreme Sailing Series™ as it returns to the city for the second consecutive season following its debut in 2017.

 The cosmopolitan capital of Spain’s Catalonia is a major tourist destination and one of the world’s leading cultural and economic centres.